TiffanyVlaar/TiffanyVlaar.github.io/docs/supervision.markdown

 - I am a co-supervisor on **The marine rewilding effect: Building a cost-effective framework for measuring Marine Net Gain** project with Dr. De Clippele (main, University of Glasgow), Dr. Hogdson (CreditNature), and Dr. Wartmann (University of Aberdeen) within the **NETGAIN CDT**.
 Applications due:  31 January 2025. <br> All info on: [https://netgain.wp.st-andrews.ac.uk](https://netgain.wp.st-andrews.ac.uk)

 - I am a co-supervisor on the **Developing GPU-accelerated digital twins of ecological systems for population monitoring and scenario analyses** project with Prof. Torney (main, University of Glasgow), Prof. Morales (University of Glasgow), Prof. McCrea (Lancaster University), and Prof. Husmeier (University of Glasgow) within the **ExaGEO CDT**.
-Applications due: 17 February 2025.
+Applications due: 17 February 2025. <br>
 All info available on: [https://www.exageo.org](https://www.exageo.org)

 **Current and Previous Supervision**:
 - AIMS Ghana MSc in Mathematical Sciences projects.